Universal Limitations on Quantum Key Distribution over a Network

-In Appendix \ref{app:StatesPlots} in the Figs.~\ref{fig:GHZ_6p_1c} and \ref{fig:W_6p_1c} we present plots drawn for 6-partite $\Phi_M^\mathrm{GHZ}$ and $\Phi_M^\mathrm{W}$ states respectively.
-If one compares Fig.~\ref{fig:GHZ_3p_1c} with Fig.~\ref{fig:GHZ_6p_1c} (and other figures in Appendix \ref{app:StatesPlots}) the $\varepsilon$-hypothesis testing upper bound is almost unchanged under varying number of parties.
-The only difference is that with growing number of parties curve representing the upper bound becomes more flat.
-Interestingly for the upper bound for $\Phi_M^\mathrm{W}$ state diminishes significantly with growing number of parties.
-Already in the case of 6 parties in Fig.~\ref{fig:W_6p_1c} the upper bound's value is c.a. two times smaller than in tripartite case in Fig.~\ref{fig:W_3p_1c}.

-The effect of noise is depicted in all plots presented in this Section and Appendix \ref{app:StatesPlots} in Figs.~\ref{fig:GHZ_3p_1c},~\ref{fig:W_3p_1c},~\ref{fig:W_3p_2c},~\ref{fig:GHZ_3p_2cV2},~\ref{fig:GHZ_4p_1cV2},~\ref{fig:GHZ_6p_1c},~\ref{fig:W_4p_1cV2},~\ref{fig:W_6p_1c}.
-In the plots we observe that both upper bounds for $\Phi_M^\mathrm{GHZ}$ and $\Phi_M^\mathrm{W}$ states are much affected by depolarizing noise in Eq.~\eqref{n:depol} with $q=0.95$, and the upper bounds diminish drastically.
-In the case of dephasing noise in Eq.~\eqref{n:deph} with $q=0.95$, the situation is different.
-In this case, the upper bound stays almost unchanged in the case of $\Phi_M^\mathrm{GHZ}$ state, whereas for $\Phi_M^\mathrm{W}$ state the upper bound was diminished even more significantly than in the case of depolarizing noise.
-This can be compared with the scenario of quantum secret sharing where $\Phi_M^\mathrm{W}$ state protocol is shown to be more robust against the particle loss noise than a $\Phi_M^\mathrm{GHZ}$ one~\cite{Lipinska2018}.

 \begin{remark} It is natural that the analogies of Proposition~\ref{prop:statesmerging} and Corollary~\ref{cor:dist-state} hold for the multiplex quantum channel $\mc{N}$.
-The upper bound on $M$-partite multiplex quantum channel takes the form of $M-1$-partite multiplex channel where the new party has the type according to the following rule: if the two parties are of the same type (say $B$), then the new type is the same as the same ($B$ in that case).
-If the types were different, then the new type becomes always $A$.
-This is because e.g., when $B$ and $C$ are merged, then they have the ability to both read and write. \end{remark}
+The upper bound on $M$-partite multiplex quantum channel takes the form of $M-1$-partite multiplex channel, where the new party's type is determined according to the following rule: If the two parties are of the same type (say $B$), then the new type is the same as the same ($B$ in that case).
+If the types are different, then the new type becomes always $A$ because, e.g., when $B$ and $C$ are merged, they have the ability to both read and write. \end{remark}